 Taking the Baby Steps to Yes

-If you are like many heart-centred business owners you know that your sales conversations could be better – you’re just a little unsure how to improve them.
+If you’re like many other heart-centred business owners you probably know that your sales conversations could be better – you’re just a little unsure how to improve them.

-Having a structure to your conversations is that thing that makes the difference between having a lovely, friendly, chatty conversation where you feel it’s gone well, they seem to like you – but you never hear from them again.
+Having a structure to your conversations is that thing that makes the difference between having a lovely, friendly, chatty conversation where you feel it’s gone well, they seem to like you – but you don’t send up with a paying client.
 Compared to a more focused conversation that guides the client comfortably to making a decision to work with you and – hopefully – committing there and then.

 Try this Simple 3 Step Process